microdotblog/help.micro.blog/_posts/2015-08-19-profile-photos.markdown

 ---
 title:  "Profile photos"
 date:   2015-08-19 10:00:00
-description: Use Gravatar or upload a new image.
+description: How to upload a new image.
 ---

-Micro.blog uses [Gravatar](http://gravatar.com/) to host and manage your user profile photos by default.
-This is based on the email address you used when registration on Micro.blog.
-Your Gravatar account is free and can contain multiple email addresses.

-If you'd prefer to upload a custom photo just for Micro.blog, there's an Edit link under your profile photo on the Account page.
+You can upload a profile photo just for Micro.blog by clicking "Account" on the web.
+Look for the "Edit" link under your current profile photo.
 If you're signed in, [click here](https://micro.blog/account/photo) to choose a new photo.

+Until there's a profile photo set on your account, Micro.blog will fall back on using [Gravatar](http://gravatar.com/) to host and manage your user profile photo.
+This is based on the email address you used when registering on Micro.blog.